LouisEastt/Slave2/README.md

 # Slave2

-*Welcome to my github* <br />
+*Welcome* <br />

-## This is a collection of weekly research, development & project exploration
+## This repository is for the studio "Slave to the Algorithm"; broken down by weeks it includes research, development & project exploration